Chukak/mediaplayer/tests/unit-tests/readme.md

-## Running tests
+## Run tests
-To running the tests, run the following commands:
+To run the tests, run the following commands:

 1. Create a directory, which will be used for testing.
 For example, in Linux:
 ```bash